🌱 GrowHobart.com.au β€” Free Planting Guide

 HRV

-Spacing: 50–60cm (they need room).
-Key tip: Tie outer leaves over the developing curd to keep it white and prevent yellowing from sun exposure.
+Spacing: 50–60cm.
+Key tip: Tie outer leaves over the curd to keep it white and prevent yellowing.

 Country Value